sauravkumar217/ReactJS/README.md

 This repository contains multiple **React.js applications**, demonstrating various frontend concepts such as authentication, state management, theming, routing and CRUD operations.

-## 📌 Projects Included
+# 📌 Projects Included

 1. **Counter App** – A simple counter application using React state.
 2. **My Auth App** – A basic authentication system with login and signup functionality.
 3. **Theme Toggler App** – A theme-switching app that allows toggling between light and  dark modes.
-4. **To-Do List App** – A simple task management app for adding task.
+4. **To-Do List App** – A simple task management app for adding tasks.
-5. **Todo App** – Another version of a task management application for both adding and deleting task.
+5. **Todo App** – Another version of a task management application for both adding and deleting tasks.
+6. **Login App** – A minimalistic login form with email & password authentication.
+7. **BMI Calculator** – A body mass index calculator that takes weight & height and calculates BMI with a health status message.
+8. **E-Com Store** – A basic e-commerce store with a **Login Page** and **Product Catalogue Page** using React Router.

 ## 🚀 Technologies Used